Bruce W. Piasecki

 Bruce W. Piasecki (born 1955) is an American author, academic, and environmentalist.
 He is the founder and president of AHC Group.

 Early life and education

-Born February 1, 1955, in West Islip, Long Island, New York, Bruce Piasecki was raised by a widowed mother, Lillian Anna (née Kureczko) Piasecki, who took in foster children from a variety of racial and ethnic backgrounds.
+Bruce Piasecki was born on February 1, 1955, in West Islip, Long Island, New York.
+He was raised by his widowed mother, Lillian Anna (née Kureczko) Piasecki, who fostered children from diverse racial and ethnic backgrounds.

-Piasecki is a graduate of Cornell University, from where he received a doctorate degree, under the guidance of the literary historian M. H. Abrams.
+Piasecki graduated from Cornell University, where he earned a doctorate under literary historian M. H. Abrams.